openshift-labs/learn-katacoda/intro-openshift/container-internals-lab-3/07-pod-networking.md

        valid_lft forever preferred_lft forever``

 Now, inspect the type of docker networking.
-OpenShift communicates with docker and starts a container with the None Mode networking.
+OpenShift communicates with docker and starts a container with the either the **none** or **default** mode networking.
 This causes a namespace to be created in the kernel, and then OpenShift configures the network.
 OpenShift then communicates with docker to start a second container with Container Mode networking, which places the bash process in the same network namespace as the first container.
 We can verify this with the following commands:

 For the pod container: